enthusiasticgeek/Gstreamer_Android_Tutorials/README.md

 Tested On Ubuntu 16.04 LTS (but should be OS independent)

-Compiled with Android Studio 2.1 and Android Studio 3.0
+Compiled with Android Studio 3.0

 Download the files from the following URL